celis/flask_mnist/README.md

 Flask web application code and frontend largely based on this [repo](https://github.com/avinassh/pytorch-flask-api-heroku).

 Model training code can be found in this [repo](https://github.com/celis/mnist).
+A demonstration of the application can be found [here](https://celis.github.io/personal/jupyter/2020/03/22/flask-mnist.html).

 ## Requirements